 The makers behind numerous “curve” denim brands understand that women with big butts, wide hips and thick thighs can’t just “size up” and expect their jeans will still fit well all over.
 Which is why their designs feature special details like contoured waistbands, extra room in the trunk and just the right ratio of stretch to accommodate a wide variety of bodies.
 And while some brands use the term to denote plus-size options, many use it simply to refer to bodies with curves, whether they are a size 2 or a size 22.

-3. High-waist styles fit better than mid or low rises (most of the time).
+3. High-waist styles fit better than mid- or low-rise (most of the time)

 We suggest you take this “rule” as more of a suggestion.
 Most of the women we talked to (and most of the reviews we read) said that high rises are more likely to fit both your butt and your waist, while lower rises tended to produce waist gaps, especially for those with more dramatic hourglass figures.
 That said, you can definitely find lower rises that fit well, it just takes a bit more trial and error.